Euller (footballer, born 1995)

-Elosman Euller Silva Cavalcanti (born 4 January 1995), simply known as Euller, is a Brazilian footballer.
+Elosman Euller Silva Cavalcanti (born 4 January 1995), simply known as Euller, is a Brazilian professional footballer who plays as a left-back or left winger for K League 2 club Seoul E-Land FC.

 Club career

 Born in São José de Piranhas, Paraíba, Euller graduated with Vitória's youth setup, after being released by Bahia.
 On 14 August 2013 he made his first team – and Série A – debut, starting in a 3–1 home win against Ponte Preta.

-On 16 September 2013 Euller signed a new deal with Vitória, until the end of 2017.
+On 16 September 2013, Euller signed a new deal with Vitória, until the end of 2017.

+In August 2017, J2 League side Avispa Fukuoka announced the signing of Euller.

+In June 2018, Euller signed for Saudi Pro League club Al-Shabab.

+In August 2019, he returned to Brazil, signing for Série A side CSA.

+In January 2020, Euller moved to another Brazilian club, Ferroviária, on a free transfer.

+In June 2020, Cypriot First Division side AEL Limassol announced the signing of Euller on a three-year contract.

+On 20 July 2022, after 2 years playing in Cyprus, Euller moved to Portugal, signing for recently promoted to Primeira Liga club Chaves.

+On 16 August 2023, recently relegated to Liga Portugal 2 side Marítimo announced the signing of Euller on a two-year contract.

+On 14 January 2025, Euller joined K League 2 side Seoul E-Land FC.